alinsjs/docs/guide/rule.md

 <div $mount='#App'>Click output to view the compilation product</div>
 ```

-### 4.3 Shallow responsive data
+### 4.3 Shallow reactive data

-[Shallow responsive data](./reactive.html) is only valid for object types, indicating that only the first layer of properties will be monitored responsively.
+[Shallow reactive data](./reactive.html) is only valid for object types, indicating that only the first layer of properties will be monitored responsively.

-Shallow responsive data can be marked in two ways: comments and js label.
+Shallow reactive data can be marked in two ways: comments and js label.

 <CodeBox/>